rickfay/ALBW-Randomizer-Tracker/README.md

   game's new additions.
 The entire layout is kept compact, with all items fitting neatly inside a 6x8 grid.

-- **Options Menu**: The tracker supports Standard + Open modes, but will default to the popular Open Mode settings.
-You can tweak these as you like in the Options Menu; presets are a planned feature for a future update.
-Also, several difficult tricks are not considered in logic by default, but can be enabled from this same menu.
+- **Options Menu**: Several difficult tricks are not considered in logic by default, but can easily be toggled on/off.
 Currently available options include:

-    - Game Options:
-        - Use Items without Lamp
-        - Skip Captain's Sword Delivery
-        - Skip Sanctuary ("Open" Mode)
-        - Barrier Up before Eastern Palace
-        - Shuffle the Sword
-        - Shuffle the Lamp
     - Modify Glitch Logic:
         - Cross Dark Rooms Lampless
         - Lamp as a Weapon